AdwoaM/Project_3/README.md

 Install the required dependencies listed in `requirements.txt`.
 Run the Streamlit application using the command `streamlit run app.py`.
 Access the application via the provided URL and interact with the interface to input wine characteristics and explore predictions and analysis.

+## Challenges and Successes:
+One challenge in quality prediction is handling imbalanced datasets, where certain quality ratings may be underrepresented.
+Successes include achieving accurate predictions and identifying key factors that influence quality.

 ## Future Improvements
 Incorporate additional features or data sources such as wine origin or production process to improve prediction accuracy.